 What Is An Arcade Racer?

 Arcade racers are games that put a lot of focus on fun and pay less attention to the realism of the racing experience.
-This doesn’t mean that arcade racers don’t put any focus on realism in a more general sense, as they do often provide extremely high-quality graphics and realistic visual effects.
+This doesn’t mean that arcade racers don’t put any focus on realism in a more general sense, as they do often provide extremely high-quality graphics and realistic car models.

 However, they don’t offer realistic driving physics.
 These games tend to contain plenty of room for progression with career modes and sometimes even story modes.
 This allows the racer to play the game in order to reach certain milestones or gain achievements.